 Sustainable code will be a fitting feature of a website for a sustainability-related company.
 We worked with an air quality monitoring company called Kaiterra to create a very lightweight website.

-How can engineers write eco-friendly code?
+How can engineers write eco-friendly code to reduce carbon emissions?

 In an op-ed for the Harvard Business Review, researchers at global consulting company Accenture said encouraging cleaner code is a three-part process that begins by outlining a strategy and boundaries, which then targets the software development life cycle while encouraging the cloud to go green as well.